jmsbutcher/A-demon-in-conways-game-of-life/README.md

 ### Settings

-Access the Settings Menu by clicking "File" --> "Settings" or by pressing the S key.
+Access the Settings Menu by clicking "File" --> "Settings" or by pressing the [s] key.

 Here you can change the height and width of the environment grid, measured in number of cells.